Five ITAD Mistakes Not to Make

 Once the definition of success is clear, an organization must follow a consistent process to achieve success.
 Having an inconsistent process is the same as not having a process.

 Inconsistent processes ultimately lead to inefficiencies and errors.
-Success demands process disciple.
+Success demands process discipline.
 Individuals and business units should not be allowed to wing it.
 By plan, we are not referring to vendor selection.
 Of course, vendors may vary by business or region.
 However, the fundamental processes by which ITAD is managed must be consistent.

 Organizations too often trust employees to work directly with ITAD vendors.
 Unfortunately, trusting without adequate safeguards does not meet the basic, but critical, requirement of segregation-of-duties.
-Moreover, trusting exposes organizations to employee theft and vendor fraud.
+Moreover, trust exposes organizations to employee theft and vendor fraud.

-There are two basic types of safeguards; preventative and detective.
+There are two basic types of safeguards: preventative and detective.
 Detective controls are intended to find problems within an organization’s processes.
 Even when an organization implements adequate safeguards, it is important to test them regularly, especially detective controls.

 Detailing every safeguard required to satisfy compliance requirements is beyond the scope of this paper.
-Running ‘man-overboard’ drills on retired computers during ITAD projects is certainly a wise precaution.
+Running ‘man-overboard’ drills on retired computers during ITAD projects is a wise precaution.
 Applying proven incident-response procedures will also help raise awareness of vulnerabilities.

 Tag it.
 Track it.

 Chain-of-custody is not a catchphrase in a court of law; chain-of-custody evidence is the foundation for indemnification and transfer of liability.
 Relying solely on serial numbers is silly.
-Adding a tag improves trackability – two identifiers is better than one.
+Adding a tag improves trackability – two identifiers are better than one.

 Plan for the Worst